Self-supervised Spatial Reasoning on Multi-View Line Drawings: Related Work

 \section{Related Work}

-\textbf{Self-supervised learning} has achieved great success due to the performance improvement on many visual learning tasks~\cite{godard2019digging, misra2020self, kim2020spatially, wang2020self}.
-Successful self-supervised learning should have proper artificial labels designed from the input image itself.
+Self-supervised learning has achieved great success due to the performance improvement on many visual learning tasks~\cite{godard2019digging, misra2020self, kim2020spatially, wang2020self, zhai2019s4l, kolesnikov2019revisiting, you2022class, jing2020self, goyal2019scaling, liu2021auto}.
+Successful self-supervised learning frameworks use different tricks to create artificial labels based solely on the inputs.
 One way is to use spatial information or spatial relationships between image patches in a single image.
 For example, \citet{gidaris2018unsupervised} designed the pretext task by asking the network to predict image rotations.
 Another way is to ask the network to recover the positions of shuffled image patches~\cite{kim2018learning, noroozi2016unsupervised, wei2019iterative}, or predict the relative position~\cite{doersch2015unsupervised}.
-In addition, color signal contained in an RGB image could also be used.
+In addition, the color signal contained in an RGB image could also be used.
 By recovering the color for grayscale images generated from RGB images, networks can learn the semantic information of each pixel~\cite{zhang2016colorful, larsson2016learning}.
-Despite the success, for the spatial reasoning tasks in the SPARE3D dataset, we expect these methods to be insufficient since they only use the visual information from a single image.
-Methods considering the common information between different images could be more suitable to solve those reasoning problems.
+Despite the success of the spatial reasoning tasks in the SPARE3D dataset, these methods are ineffective since they only use visual information from a single image.
+Our method aims to consider the common information between different images and, thus, is more suitable to solve those reasoning problems.

-\textbf{Contrastive learning}.
-One way of grouping various self-supervised learning methods is to divide them into generative vs. contrastive ones~\cite{liu2020self}.
-On the one hand, generative ones learn visual representations via pixel-wise loss computation and thus forcing a network to focus on pixel-based details; on the other hand, contrastive ones learn visual representations by contrasting the positive and negative pairs~\cite{anand2020contrastive}.
-Next, we briefly review some contrastive learning methods to help common visual learning tasks.